Marxie-ops/GEN-AI-LLMs/README.md

 Edit
 .
 ├── business_search_tool.py         # Main script for the Streamlit app

 ├── requirements.txt                # List of project dependencies

-├── .env                            # Contains your OpenAI API key (if needed) ├── vector1_index.index             # FAISS index file for fast searching (generated during runtime) └── README.md                       # Project documentation Troubleshooting
+├── .env                            # Contains your OpenAI API key (if needed)

+├── vector1_index.index             # FAISS index file for fast searching (generated during runtime)

+└── README.md                       # Project documentation

+* *Troubleshooting*
 If you encounter any issues, consider the following:

-Ensure your OpenAI API key is set up correctly.
+* Ensure your OpenAI API key is set up correctly.
-Verify that the required libraries are installed by running pip install -r requirements.txt.
+* Verify that the required libraries are installed by running pip install -r requirements.txt.
-If FAISS installation fails, check that the correct version (CPU or GPU) is installed for your system.
+* If FAISS installation fails, check that the correct version (CPU or GPU) is installed for your system.
-Contributing
+* *Contributing*
 Feel free to fork the project, make improvements, and create pull requests.
 Contributions are welcome!

 Make sure to replace placeholders like <your-repository-url> and your_api_key_here with the appropriate values for your project.
-This README.md will give users a clear understanding of how to set up and use your Kenyan Business Search Tool.
+This README.md will give users a clear understanding of how to set up and use my Kenyan Business Search Tool.

 ## Video Link to see how the tool works.